-Cherry tomatoes also grow well in pots, particularly in humid areas, and they look great cascading down from hanging baskets.
+Cherry tomatoes do well in pots, particularly in humid areas, and they look great cascading down from hanging baskets.
 You can trail cherry tomatoes along a fence or the edge of a raised garden bed.

-One of the most popular tomato varieties to grow is the Gross Lisse.
-Great for staking, this trusty plant produces good yields of medium to large fruits and is able to adapt to most soil conditions.
-This variety produces the best fruit in a protected, warm, sunny spot with deep free-draining soil.
+Gross Lisse is one of the most popular tomato varieties to grow in Australia.
+This trusty plant is great for staking and produces good yields of medium to large fruits.
+This variety produces the best fruit in a protected, warm, sunny spot with deep free-draining soil, and is able to adapt to most soil conditions.

-Truss Tomatoes are another good option for staking in a garden bed and generally grow up to 1.8m.
-So called because each plant produces bunches or ‘trusses' of tomatoes that can carry up to six medium-sized fruits.
+Truss tomatoes are another good option for staking in a garden bed and generally grow up to 1.8m.
+Each plant produces bunches or ‘trusses' of tomatoes that can carry up to six medium-sized fruits, which is how they got their name.
 This bushing variety has a good resistance to disease and will enjoy a small amount of fertilising every few weeks once the plant starts flowering.

 The Green Zebra is an interesting variety, a bushy indeterminate that produces round 5-7cm fruits with green stripes and a rich, creamy texture.
 You will need to start growing them indoors for around six weeks before taking them out to the garden; however, their growing season is longer than most others.

 This variety is also known as ‘McGarity’.
 It’s a large plant, growing to 3m, producing large trusses of pale pink, mild-flavoured fruit that are around 12-15cm in diameter.

 These large, strong bushes (2-2.5m high) need staking to prevent collapse.
 They produce early season, globular fruit that’s around 5-6cm in diameter.